offbyone/ideas/content/old/events/in-review.md

+---
-Title: In review
+title: In review
-Date: 2003-12-27 14:50
-Author: offby1
+slug: in-review
+date: "2003-12-27 14:50"
-Category: contemplation
+category: contemplation
+tags:
+  - events
-Tags: events, space
+  - space
-Slug: in-review
+author: offby1
-Status: published
+status: published
+---
 Looking back over the year just past, i'll be the first to admit there's been a staggering amount of fascinating news, but there have been some things happening in the world that touched me more than the rest.